 Evolution: The comics presented in these archive pages comprise roughly sixty-percent of my output for Blender Kitty.
-As things went along, you can see the cat and bear appearing less and story-type strips appearing more.
-I never wanted to do a regular comic strip in the first place—let alone one with recurring animal characters.
+As things went along, you see the cat and bear appearing less and story-type strips appearing more.
+I never wanted to do a regular comic strip—let alone one with recurring animal characters.
 Still, I made the most of a “creative writing” opportunity.

 Rejection and Oversensitivity: When I was a teenager, I sent The New Yorker a batch of comics.
 I received a short handwritten note that simply said: “Too few comics to critique.”
 I am not sure why I never followed up on that.
 I have never handled criticism or rejection well, even when it was less critical than I imagined.
 Early in the production of Blender Kitty, I sent strips to King Features Syndicate.
 Here too I received—not a handwritten note—but a handwritten letter.
 The writer was also not discouraging, but told me my strip was “too alternative” for syndication, and suggested I approach alternative newsweeklies.